2004 Equatorial Guinea coup attempt: Second report

+Release of emails and unpublished memoirs

+In 2024, Mann provided The Daily Telegraph with access to emails and unpublished memoirs providing additional information.
+On the 20th anniversary of the coup attempt, the newspaper published an article on the coup.

 Network of support and financiers

-Sir Mark Thatcher, 2nd Baronet
+Mark Thatcher

 On 25 August 2004, Mark Thatcher, the son of the former Prime Minister of the United Kingdom Margaret Thatcher, was arrested under anti-mercenary laws in South Africa after being accused of helping to finance the coup to remove President Obiang.
 Crause Steyl was one of the pilots picked to fly the key planners of the coup in a chartered King 200 twin turbo prop aircraft, registered ZS-NBJ, who later turned prosecution witness in South Africa.:

 Crause Steyl: "I met Mark (Thatcher) three or four times.
 He was a partner in the venture.
 He put in about $250,000.
 The money was wired to my company account in various installments.
 The helicopters cost about $600 an hour plus $5,000 each for the pilots and $10,000 a month for special insurance."

 Thatcher has admitted putting money into Steyl's company, Triple A Aviation, but he has said it was to cover the cost of an air ambulance project.
 Steyl dismissed this explanation.
 "He knew what was going on," he said.
 "I only knew him in the context of the Equatorial Guinea business.
 I didn't know him before and I haven't met him since."

-On 13 October 2004 in London, a lawyer for the Equatorial Guinea government said that telephone records showed four calls between the homes of one of the alleged financiers behind the plot, Ely Calil, and Lord Archer in the run-up to the coup attempt in March.
-Another alleged plotter, Greg Wales, also made five calls to Sir Mark Thatcher in the days after the failed coup.
+On 13 October 2004 in London, a lawyer for the Equatorial Guinea government said that telephone records showed four calls between the homes of one of the alleged financiers behind the plot, Ely Calil, and Jeffrey Archer in the run-up to the coup attempt in March.
+Another alleged plotter, Greg Wales, also made five calls to Mark Thatcher in the days after the failed coup.

 On 13 January 2005, Mark Thatcher, in a South African court, pleaded guilty to helping finance a coup plot in Equatorial Guinea.
-South African police were able to prove that Mr Thatcher had transferred about US$285,000 to the mercenaries that were to execute the operation and had met and talked frequently to them prior to the coup attempt.
+South African police were able to prove that Thatcher had transferred about US$285,000 to the mercenaries that were to execute the operation and had met and talked frequently to them prior to the coup attempt.
 After pleading guilty, he was given a four-year suspended sentence and a fine of about US$560,000.

 Ely Calil

 Ely Calil, the Chelsea-based Lebanese oil billionaire who was sued in London by the Government of Equatorial Guinea, is alleged to have raised another $750,000.
-Mr Calil's solicitor said that he did not wish to respond to the claim that he had raised money for the plotters.
+Calil's solicitor said that he did not wish to respond to the claim that he had raised money for the plotters.
 But he denied any knowledge of the plot.
 Nigel Morgan, who is said to have interviewed Calil in the aftermath, claimed Calil offered to provide information about the plot to the South African government and betray the other plotters in exchange for staving off prosecution.